 'It's getting juicy!'
-Michael Cohen makes waves admitting he thought Stormy Daniels was extorting Trump
+Michael Cohen makes waves as he admits he once thought Stormy Daniels was extorting former boss Trump

 NEW YORK CITY, NEW YORK: In a courtroom drama filled with twists and turns, Michael Cohen, former attorney and fixer for Donald Trump, has become a pivotal figure in the prosecution's case against the former president.